Llansantffraid Village F.C.

 Llansantffraid enjoyed relative success in the first decade of the Cymru Premier.

 In 1996, Llansantffraid won the Welsh Cup and qualified for the first time for the European Cup Winners' Cup.
 At this time, a local computer company, Total Network Solutions of Oswestry, arranged a £250,000 sponsorship deal which involved incorporating the company name into the club name.
 As Total Network Solutions Llansantffraid, they met Polish Cup winners Ruch Chorzów and earned a 1–1 draw at home before losing 5–0 in Poland.

 In 1997 the club's name was changed to Total Network Solutions F.C.

-in the summer of 2003, the original club (now named Total Network Solutions) merged with Oswestry Town FC & subsequently moved out of Llansantffraid and over the border to Oswestry in order to acquire and develop better facilities for the now Full-Time club.
+In the summer of 2003, the original club (now named Total Network Solutions) merged with Oswestry Town FC and subsequently moved out of Llansantffraid and over the border to Oswestry in order to acquire and develop better facilities for the now Full-Time club.